nic-debugging/Pocket-App/README.md

 You must click on the Apply button to refresh and displays the newly added tab/file.

+#### Suitable Images
+- **Supported image types include:** .png, .jpg, .jpeg, .gif, .bmp

 ### Deleting
 Press the red button next to a tab or file to remove.

 ### Accessing tab or file
 Press on the image of the tab or file.
-This will open the URL in your default browser or open your file.
+This will open the URL in your default browser or open your file / folder.

 ### Filter and sorting options
 Check the checkboxes on the left and click on the Apply button.
 At least one filter and one sorting option must be selected.